ebi-gene-expression-group/cell-types-eval-control-workflow-cross-validation/README.md

 - Specify different parameters of the cell predictors, for instance: `scpred.model == 'svmRadialWeights'`
 - Enable/disable label analysis with the cell type predictions done by the methods.

+**Note:** `data_import.run` must be set to false, in order to prevent the child workflow from re-importing data, as we want to pass the already generated fold test-train data as input onto it.

 Finally we **run the pipeline** by issuing the following command:
 ```
 nextflow run main.nf --profile cluster